 Cognition is the range of high-level brain functions that include learning and remembering new information, organizing, planning and problem-solving, focusing, maintaining and shifting attention, understanding and using language, accurately perceiving the environment, and performing calculations.

-When superficial siderosis patients begin to exhibit a noticeable and measurable decline in cognitive abilities, including memory and thinking skills, your physician may feel it is time to screen for When superficial siderosis patients begin to exhibit a notic...
-More.
-These changes are most noticeable to family members and friends of the person affected.
-While these changes are problematic, When superficial siderosis patients begin to exhibit a notic...
-More will not affect your ability to carry out everyday activities.
-One of the more common associated symptoms superficial sider...
-More is known to amplify cognitive problems.
+When superficial siderosis patients begin to exhibit a noticeable and measurable decline in cognitive abilities, including memory and thinking skills, your physician may feel it is time to screen for Mild Cognitive Impairment (MCI).
+These changes in cognition will be most noticeable first to family members and friends.
+While these changes are problematic, MCI will not affect your ability to carry out everyday activities.

 - Initiating a new task and keeping their focus on the task